jcpeeps/RuDASA-2024/markdown/resources/other-information/onboarding.md

 We are receiving excellent feedback from our rural network of clinicians on useful information to add.
 We will be updating our materials and links on a weekly bases.
 We are also open to requests, input and feedback.
 ---

 ---weeks
-* Infectious Diseases
+Week 1 : Infectious Diseases
-* Maternal health
+Week 2: Maternal Medicine
+Week 3: Adult Medicine
+Week 4: Child Health
-* Non-communicable disease care and Emergency Medicine
+Week 5: Emergency Medicine
-* Anaesthetics, Orthopaedics & Surgery
-* Neonatal Health and Paediatrics
-* Patient centred care.
-Thriving in rural health.
-Mental Health
+Week 6: Trauma, Anaesthetics and Surgery
+Week 7: Mental health
+Week 8: Family medicine Skills and navigating the NDOH

 ---

 ---attendance